 Narrowing of the esophagus

 Esophagitis can return if you do not make some changes in the way you live.
-Living with this condition means following your health care provider’s recommendations on lifestyle changes and medication use.
+Living with this condition means following your healthcare provider’s recommendations on lifestyle changes and medicine use.